jchilders/dotfiles/README.md

 # What?

-Configurations for neovim, zsh, tmux, and macOS, with a focus on neovim.
+Configurations for neovim, zsh, wezterm, and macOS, with a focus on neovim.

 ## What You Get
 - Neovim nightly
 - LSP & tree-sitter integration
 - FZF & Telescope integration
-- tmux
+- sane wezterm config

 Common tasks should require a minimum of keystrokes.
 Fuzzy finding is preferred over tab completion.
 File trees are for the weak.